 self-diagnosed neurodiverse adults by empowering them with individualized accommodations, which positions them for future life success.

-Neurodiverse adults are both under-diagnosed and misunderstood.
+Neurodiverse teens and adults are both under-diagnosed and misunderstood.
 There are few, if any employment opportunities available to these members of our community.

 WE RAISE AWARENESS AND ACCEPTANCE BY